Eglin Air Force Base: AFOTEC Det 2

 The Air Force Operational Test and Evaluation Center stood up Detachment 2 at Eglin to provide realistic operational testing for new and modified weapon systems.

 Naval School of Explosive Ordnance Disposal (EOD)

 The Naval School of Explosive Ordnance Disposal (NAVSCOLEOD) is a Navy-managed command, jointly staffed by Army, Navy, Air Force, and Marine Corps personnel.
 NAVSCOLEOD opened its new consolidated training facility in April 1999.

-Joint Deployable Analysis Team (JDAT)
+Joint Assessment Division (JAD)

-Directorate of the Joint Staff, JDAT conducts field analysis of C2 information systems and procedures producing decision-quality data to improve Joint C2 integration and interoperability.
+Directorate of the Joint Staff, JAD (formerly the Joint Deployable Analysis Team) conducts field analysis of CJADC2 C2 information systems and procedures producing decision-quality data to improve Joint C2 integration and interoperability.

 Scheduled airline service

 Eglin is also one of the few military air bases in the U.S. to have scheduled passenger airline service as the Destin–Fort Walton Beach Airport (VPS) is co-located on the base property.

 Based units

 Flying and notable non-flying units based at Eglin Air Force Base.

 Units marked GSU are Geographically Separate Units, which although based at Eglin, are subordinate to a parent unit based at another location.

 For units permanently based at Eglin's auxiliary airfields, see the airfield's respective page (Biancur Field, Duke Field and Hurlburt Field).